Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: CEF Analysis

-Fortunately, Models 1 and 2 can be distinguished with directional magnetization.
-We computed the directional magnetization from the CEF Hamiltonians for $\rm KErSe_2$ [Fig. \ref{flo:magnetization}(c)-(d)] and $\rm CsErSe_2$ [Fig. \ref{flo:magnetization}(g)-(h)] using PyCrystalField and compare to experimental data.
-In this case, the bulk magnetization very clearly indicates which model is correct.
+Fortunately, Models 1 and 2 can be distinguished with directional magnetization, which clearly shows both $\rm KErSe_2$ and $\rm CsErSe_2$ to have an easy-plane orthogonal to the $c$ direction.
+We computed the directional magnetization from the CEF Hamiltonians for $\rm KErSe_2$ [Fig. \ref{flo:magnetization}(c)-(d)] and $\rm CsErSe_2$ [Fig. \ref{flo:magnetization}(g)-(h)].
 Model 1 magnetization reveals an easy-plane ground state, while Model 2 magnetization reveals an easy-axis.
-As previously noted, experimental magnetization clearly shows both $\rm KErSe_2$ and $\rm CsErSe_2$ to have an easy-plane orthogonal to the $c$ direction.
 Therefore, we identify Model 1 as the correct CEF model for both $\rm KErSe_2$ and $\rm CsErSe_2$.
 The correspondence between experimental and theoretical magnetization curves is not perfect because magnetic exchange interactions severely affect the shape of magnetization curves at low temperatures.
-This is particularly true for anisotropic exchange (which we expect for Er$^{3+}$), where $c$-axis and $ab$-plane magnetization are renormalized differently.
-Thus, we cannot expect quantitative agreement between low-T magnetization and experiment.
 Nevertheless, the overall anisotropy is clear.

 The best fit CEF parameters, taken from Model 1, are given in Table \ref{tab:CES+KES_CEF_params}. \begin{widetext} The lowest energy doublet for $\rm KErSe_2$ is

 and the lowest energy doublet for $\rm CsErSe_2$ is